peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 What direction privilege escalation is the attack?

-<p class="highlight">Horizontal privilege escalation</p> occurs when we take over a user who is on the same privilege level as us.
+<p class="highlight">Horizontal privilege escalation</p> Occurs when we take over a user who is on the same privilege level as us.

-<p class="highlight">Vertical privilege escalation</p> takes place when we want to access an account which privileges are higher than ours.
+<p class="highlight">Vertical privilege escalation</p> Takes place when we want to access an account which privileges are higher than ours.

 * * *
 <p class="answer"> Answer : Vertical</p>